mjang/docker-1/apache-agent/README.md

 Docker Image to install the OpenAM 4.x Agent for Apache 2.4 httpd server

-This has not been minamlly tested - and most certainly needs work to make it functional
+This has is minimally tested - and most certainly needs work to make it functional

 The strategy is to have this image bootstrap apache + the agent with just enough configuration so  it can locate and connect to an OpenAM server.
 The remaining agent properties will be set at runtime by the OpenAM server.

 The parent Docker image is the standard httpd.
 See https://hub.docker.com/_/httpd/

 # Managing the agent Password